 What’s the Issue We’re Aiming to Address?

-Newton’s work on child labor in cobalt mining has been catalyzed by our investment in companies with heavy involvement in the cobalt supply chain.
-Our concerns over corporate governance and a highly publicized incident involving an accident in the supply chain led our responsible investment analyst Victoria Barron to spend a week in February 2017 touring China and South Korea to look at the battery supply chain.
+In late 2016, Samsung SDI was hit by highly publicized battery explosions in the Samsung Galaxy phone.
+It was this, alongside concerns over corporate governance, which led one of our responsible investment analysts to spend a week in February 2017 touring China and South Korea to look at the battery supply chain.
 This trip highlighted the problems that were surfacing around the involvement of child labor in cobalt mining.
 Cobalt is a key resource for batteries, and the complexities of the supply chain mean it is hard to verify the source of production.

 The facts around child labor in cobalt are stark and link directly to the poor economic and security situation in the Democratic Republic of the Congo (DRC).
-When Victoria highlighted these points to the investment team, it was agreed that this was a material risk for companies involved in the cobalt supply chain, and that it needed to be raised with management.
+When our analyst highlighted these points to the investment team, it was agreed that this was a material risk for Samsung SDI, and that it needed to be raised with management.

 What Did Our Engagement Look Like?

-We began by sending emails and calls to a particular company to raise our concerns.
-While our interest appeared to elicit some surprise, we were still provided with useful information.
-The firm arranged for us to talk to the in-house expert on the cobalt supply chain.
-These conversations indicated that this company had been fairly active in assessing cobalt and had actually produced a report on the topic.
+We began by emailing the company to raise our concerns, and we followed up with calls in May 2017.
+The investor relations team members were somewhat surprised by our interest, but they worked hard to provide us with information.
+They arranged for us to talk to the in-house expert on the cobalt supply chain.
+These conversations indicated that Samsung SDI had been fairly active in assessing cobalt and had actually produced a report on the topic.
 However, management had felt it better not to publish the report, albeit that it was working on the points raised.
 The points covered a series of initiatives which were at an early stage in the DRC and would need monitoring for success.
 They also stressed the practicalities of working in the DRC and the complexities of the supply chain.

-At this point (June 2017), it was clear that this topic affected more than just one firm.
+At this point (June 2017), it was clear that this topic affected more companies than just Samsung SDI.
 No user of batteries could realistically claim not to be linked to cobalt from the DRC given the opaque supply chain, and given that battery usage covers a wide variety of companies.
-By now, we had seen that working via the Responsible Cobalt Initiative (RCI) was the best way to drive real change.
+Samsung SDI had explained that it was working via the Responsible Cobalt Initiative (RCI) as the best way to drive real change.

-In 2018, we continued to focus on this issue and became part of the Principles for Responsible Investment (PRI)-supported Engagement on Responsible Sourcing of Cobalt steering committee with a global coalition of PRI investors who are active in the area.
+In 2018, we continued to focus on Samsung SDI and became part of the Principles for Responsible Investment (PRI)-supported Engagement on Responsible Sourcing of Cobalt steering committee with a global coalition of PRI investors who are active in the area.
 In particular, we followed up on the initiatives that were discussed in 2017 to monitor progress.
 We pushed specifically on the issue of a supply-chain audit and the need for surprise audit visits to give credibility to the program.
+Samsung SDI has been very active in the RCI, and suggested that the auto manufacturers are the missing link in this work.

-In 2019, alongside PRI signatories, we have been co-leading cobalt-specific engagements with a number of companies.
+In 2019, alongside PRI signatories, we have been co-leading cobalt-specific engagements with Samsung SDI, Samsung Electronics and Volkswagen, and supporting discussions with Apple.
 We have held discussions to establish the companies’ understanding of the situation, what actions they are taking to identify risks in the supply chain, and how they plan to implement the OECD Due Diligence Guidance for Responsible Supply Chains of Minerals from Conflict-Affected and High-Risk Areas.
 The guidance aims for greater transparency and auditing in the supply chain.

-As part of our wider work addressing child labor in the cobalt supply chain, responsible investment analyst Victoria Barron also recently attended the 2019 OECD Forum on Responsible Mineral Supply Chains, to learn more about developing human rights regulations, supply-chain due diligence, and civil society’s concerns.
-In plenaries, she urged corporate attendees to adopt the new OECD Due Diligence Guidance for Responsible Supply Chains of Minerals, and asked all actors along the cobalt supply chain, including the DRC government, to work together on the ground to improve working conditions.
+As part of our wider work addressing child labor in the cobalt supply chain, we also attended the 2019 OECD Forum on Responsible Mineral Supply Chains, to learn more about developing human rights regulations, supply-chain due diligence, and civil society’s concerns.
+In plenaries, we urged corporate attendees to adopt the new OECD Due Diligence Guidance for Responsible Supply Chains of Minerals, and asked all actors along the cobalt supply chain, including the DRC government, to work together on the ground to improve working conditions.

 Has Anything Changed?

-Overall, we believe that a number of steps have been taken that will improve lives in the DRC, and were particularly impressed when one company announced a joint initiative with other involved firms to launch a cobalt pilot project in the DRC, with the aim to improve artisanal mining working conditions, as well as living conditions for surrounding communities.
+Overall, we believe that Samsung SDI has taken a number of steps that will improve lives in the DRC, and were particularly impressed when the company announced a joint initiative with other involved firms to launch a cobalt pilot project in the DRC, with the aim to improve artisanal mining working conditions, as well as living conditions for surrounding communities.

 Certain information contained herein is based on outside sources believed to be reliable, but their accuracy is not guaranteed.
 Unless you are notified to the contrary, the products and services mentioned are not insured by the FDIC (or by any governmental entity) and are not guaranteed by or obligations of The Bank of New York or any of its affiliates.
 The Bank of New York assumes no responsibility for the accuracy or completeness of the above data and disclaims all expressed or implied warranties in connection therewith. © 2006 The Bank of New York Company, Inc. All rights reserved.